socialtables/create-webpack-split-point/README.md

 import Header from "./components/header";
 ```

-As soon as componentDidMount in Header is fired `import` will be called and it will asynchronously load the bundle containing the Header component and render it on the page, before that a Component returning null will be rendered.
+As soon as componentDidMount in Header is fired `impor()` will be called and it will asynchronously load the bundle containing the Header component and render it on the page, before that a Component returning null will be rendered.

 - - -